passbolt/passbolt_help/_includes/hosting/docker/docker-compose-usage.md

 * env/mysql.env
 * env/passbolt.env

+For further reference regarding environment variables, please see the link at the bottom of the page.

 Docker-compose requires the use of `sudo`.
 Alternatively, you may choose to add your local user to the `docker` group.
 Going forward, the second option is assumed.